reactions2code/react-project-client/README.md

 ### Unsolved Problems

-- Still need to ....Comment
+- Still need style the overall look and feel of the application
-- Would like to eventually ....
+- Would like to eventually add a home page that renders all posts so unauthenticated users can view all posts.

 ## Images